 Section 6 – Humidity

 This test is crucial because it examines how the equipment responds to variations in humidity.
-Humidity is a material’s gradual poison and an enemy to machinery.
-Three kinds of DO-160 equipment testing are conducted.
+Humidity poses a gradual threat to materials and is detrimental to machinery.
+Three kinds of DO-160 equipment testing are conducted:

 Additionally, it says that this test shouldn’t be conducted before tests four and five (the order of the testing apparatus).

-To Qualify: Equipment must be designed so that any vapor formation is prevented or, if it does occur, does not interfere with the equipment’s essential components.
-Additionally, The most important thing to do is protect the pieces with a protective covering.
+To qualify: Equipment should be designed to prevent vapor formation or, if it does occur, to ensure it does not affect the essential components of the equipment.
+Furthermore, it is crucial to protect the components with a suitable covering.

 When designing anything that can withstand high temperatures, protective coatings, painting, and other protective treatment processes must be considered.